stevefox/jekyll-blog-template/README.md

 blogs.
 Jekyll is a really powerful, yet simple ruby-based tool for creating blogs and static website content using `markdown`.

+I created this repository to demonstrate the way that I use the library `jekyll/jekyll` docker image, as well as to automate a few additional details such as initialization of a blog.

  ## Prerequisites

 * Install `docker`, `make` and `git`